-29-2011.03 The county attorney, other prosecuting attorney, Auditor of Public Accounts, chairperson of the Executive Board of the Legislative Council, chairperson of the Legislative Oversight Committee, or chairperson of a standing committee or a special legislative investigative or oversight committee of the Legislature, upon an affirmative vote of a majority of the board or committee, may request an order pursuant to section 29-2011.02 when in such person's judgment:
+29-2011.03 The county attorney, other prosecuting attorney, Auditor of ic Accounts, or chairperson of the Executive Board of the Legislative Public Accounts, or chairperson of Council, chairperson of the Legislative Oversight Committee, or chairperson of a standing committee or a special legislative investigative or oversight committee of the Legislature, upon an affirmative vote of a majority of the board or committee, may request an order pursuant to section 29-2011.02 when in such person's judgment:

-- (1) The testimony or other information from such individual may be necessary to the public interest; and - (2) Such individual has refused or is likely to refuse to testify or provide other information on the basis of the privilege against self-incrimination. - Sec.
-70. Section 43-2,108, Revised Statutes Cumulative Supplement, 2024, is amended to read: - 43-2,108 (1) The juvenile court judge shall keep a record of all proceedings of the court in each case, including appearances, findings, orders, decrees, and judgments, and any evidence which he or she feels it is necessary and proper to record.
+(1) The testimony or other in necessary to the public interest; and or other information from such individual may

+(2) Such individual has refused or is likely to refuse to testify or provide other information on the basis of the privilege against selfincrimination.

+Sec.
+70. Section 43-2,108, Revised Statutes Cumulative Supplement, 2024, is amended to read:

+43-2,108 (1) The juvenile court judge shall keep a record of all proceedings of the court in each case, including appearances, findings, orders, decrees, and judgments, and any evidence which he or she feels it is necessary and proper to record.
 The case file shall contain the complaint or petition and subsequent pleadings.
 The case file may be maintained as an electronic document through the court's electronic case management system, on microfilm, or in a paper volume and disposed of when determined by the State Records Administrator pursuant to the Records Management Act.